Barbell Strength Training

 The Best of Both Worlds

-From a physical training and development standpoint, a combination of barbell training with some gymnastic movements – chin ups, pushups, dips, some waist exercises, bridges, and perhaps some optional levers, pike position, straddle split, and handstand training – provides a more beneficial outcome than barbell training alone.
+Considering physical training and development as well as safety requirements, a combination of gymnastic strength training movements – chin ups, push ups, dips, some waist exercises, bridges, and perhaps some optional levers, pike position, straddle split, and handstand training – with some additional weights seems ideal.
 Training bodyweight exercises like pike position, straddle position, bridges, handstands, L- and V- sits, single leg squat variations, and levers develops body awareness, alignment, strength and mobility in ranges of motion that are difficult or impossible to train with exclusive conventional barbell strength training.

-I believe that proper barbell training should be the foundation of all strength training programs.
-However, proper bodyweight strength training will identify and correct the weak links in your body awareness, alignment, mobility and flexibility that can enhance barbell training, and in some instances mobility and alignment issues must be corrected before you can profitably engage in or achieve your full potential in progressive barbell training.
-Some of the remedial mobility and flexibility exercises we need to recover full shoulder and hip function from years of atrophy employ barbells, dumbbells, or weight plates to correct your imbalances, so barbell strength and mobility training is almost essential for progression in bodyweight strength training.
+I believe that proper bodyweight training should be the foundation of all strength training programs.
+Proper bodyweight strength training will identify and correct the weak links in your body awareness, alignment, mobility and flexibility that can enhance your body composition and functional ability.
+Some of the remedial mobility and flexibility exercises we need to recover full shoulder and hip function from years of atrophy employ barbells, dumbbells, or weight plates to correct your imbalances.
+Exercise selection should minimize the use of external loads to limit the potential for injury from unstable free weights.